-(a) Financial Statements and Supplementary Data, Financial Statement Schedules and Exhibits

-See Index to Financial Statements under Item 8.
-"Financial Statements and Supplementary Data" of this Form 10-K.
+- (a) Financial Statements and Supplementary Data, Financial Statement Schedules and Exhibits - 1.
+Financial Statements: See Index to Financial Statements under Item 8.
+"Financial Statements and Supplementary Data" of this Form 10-K. - 2.
+Financial Schedules: Schedules are omitted because they are not required, not significant, not applicable or the information is shown in the Consolidated Financial Statements.